MK-Ale/2023BCI_decoding_lab/README.md

 <br>
 # To make looping through directions easier, we can remove the extra dimension in our direction array using "squeeze"
 dir = np.squeeze(direction)
-print("dir.shape :",dir.shape)
+print("new squeezed shape of direction array is ",dir.shape)
 <br>
-# Now write code to plot the color coded neural acitivty. neuron 7 firing rate should be on one axis and neuron 8 should be on the other
+# Now write code to plot the color coded neural acitivty.
+Neuron 7 firing rate should be on one axis and neuron 8 should be on the other
 # each reaching direction should be coded by a different color
 # directions range from 1 to 8 corresponding to 0 through 315 degrees in 45 degree angles
 <br>